 Almost all children have abdominal pain at one time or another.
-Abdominal pain is pain in the stomach or belly area.
+Lower abdominal pain is pain in the stomach or belly area.
 It can be anywhere between the chest and groin.

 - More picky than normal